How to Sell Your Course Without a Big Audience

 I don’t believe so.
 In fact, I believe that to sell a course without a big audience is more possible than ever nowadays.

 More and more people see the need for online education because it gives them the freedom to learn at their pace and time and wherever they are.
-Online courses make it possible for everything we want to learn about right at the tip of our fingers.
-That’s why this industry is booming in the past couple of years — there’s just countless opportunities that come with it both for the learner and the course creator.
+Online courses make it possible for us to get access to everything we want to learn about right at the tip of our fingers.
+That’s why this industry is booming in the past couple of years — there are just countless opportunities that come with it both for the learner and the course creator.

 On the course creator part, people are given the chance to share their knowledge (whether a hard-earned degree, experiential or self-learned) and create value out of it.
 The skills that our parents once learned for the reason that they need them to get a job can now provide you a chance to be your own boss and live your life with freedom and fulfillment.